 From Mount Rokko, you can have the best views over Kobe and the sea.
 To get there, the easiest way is to take the Rokko Cable Car from Rokko Station and it’s also the best way because you will have great views on your way to the top.

 Take your time at the Tenran Observatory to enjoy one of Japan’s three major night views.
 On top of that, the observatory is illuminated at night which creates an even more special atmosphere.
-There’s no admission fee for the observatory so this is definitely an experience you might want to try.
+There’s no admission fee for the observatory so this is an experience you might want to try.

 Nankin-machi (Kobe’s Chinatown)

 Nankin-machi is Kobe’s Chinatown.
 This place has a mix of influences and it’s full of Chinese restaurants and shops, and to get there, you just have to walk south for 5 minutes from Motomachi Station.
 It’s a nice place to grab some food and do some shopping.

 The best times to visit Nankin-machi are during Chinese New Year celebrations, the Mid-autumn Festival, the Lantern Fair, or the Koryu-shunpusai Festival.
 During these cultural events, Nankin-machi becomes even more alive.

 Akashi Kaikyo Bridge

 Akashi Kaikyo Bridge is the world’s longest suspension bridge that links Kobe to Awaji Island.
-The bridge was opened in 1998 to replace the old ferry service that was vulnerable to frequent storms in the area.
+The bridge was opened in 1998 to replace the old ferry service vulnerable to frequent storms in the area.

-The bridge alone is quite an amazing sight, but there are also tours that allow you to climb the 300-meter-tall towers of the bridge for an even better experience.
+The bridge alone is quite an amazing sight, but some tours allow you to climb the 300-meter-tall towers of the bridge for an even better experience.
 Plus, if you’re visiting Japan during national holidays or other special events, you might get a chance to see the 1,800 lights of the bridge, a spectacular light show that can be seen from the bay.

 Can you do Nara and Kobe in one day?